School Counseling (MA)

 Program Description

-The Master of Arts program in School Counseling prepares graduates to work as school counselors in grades K–12.
+The online Master of Arts program in School Counseling prepares graduates to work as school counselors in grades K–12.

 Graduates are eligible for New York State certification as school counselors and additionally eligible to take the National Certified School Counselor Exam to become national certified school counselors.
 The curriculum prepares graduates to form helping relationships with K–12 children and youth, teachers, and parents, adapting to their students’ growth and development; assess students in socio-historical contexts with attention to issues of power and privilege – including gender, race and ethnicity, class, and sexual orientation; and create and deliver a data-driven school counseling program that supports every student’s academic, career, and personal and social development.

 The program offers an option in bilingual school counseling, which prepares graduates to identify issues relevant to student populations for whom English is a second language, and apply appropriate resolutions.
+Completion of requirements in bilingual school counseling leads to eligibility for a bilingual extension in New York State.

 Optional Dual Degrees

 The Master of Arts program in School Counseling offers dual degree options.
-See School Counseling for additional information regarding these options
+See School Counseling for additional information regarding these options.

 Career Opportunities